 Studies show that if your video doesn’t engage the viewer within the first 5-10 seconds, they will stop watching.
 So make these seconds count.

 This is probably the most powerful part of your video.
-It also happens to be the one that most businesses ignore.
-Your story.

 It’s important because it creates an emotional connection with your viewer, thereby building trust.
 Ultimately, your story needs to answer one fundamental question: Why does your business exist.